Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Kansas is 15-17-0 against the spread this season compared to Arkansas' 14-18-0 ATS record.
-Both the Jayhawks and the Razorbacks are 15-17-0 in terms of going over the point total in their games this season.
-The teams score 149.9 points per game, 6.4 more points than this matchup's total.
-Over the past 10 contests, Kansas is 6-4 against the spread and 8-2 overall while Arkansas has gone 4-6 against the spread and 4-6 overall.
+Kansas has a 15-17-0 record against the spread so far this season compared to Arkansas, who is 14-18-0 ATS.
+Both the Jayhawks and the Razorbacks are 15-17-0 in terms of hitting the over in their games this season.
+The teams average 149.9 points per game, 7.4 more points than this matchup's total.
+Kansas is 6-4 against the spread and 8-2 overall over its last 10 contests, while Arkansas has gone 4-6 against the spread and 4-6 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.